MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/chat-widget-icon-does-not-load-portal.md

 ---
 # Chat widget icon doesn't load on the portal

-This article provides a resolution for the issue where the chat widget icon you configured doesn't load on the portal in Dynamics 365 Omnichannel for Customer Service.

 ## Symptoms

-The chat widget icon doesn't load on the portal.
+The chat widget icon you configured doesn't load on the portalin Dynamics 365 Omnichannel for Customer Service.
 The chat widget icon URL that was configured as default doesn't load.

 ## Resolution